-- Deep learning LT and large pre-trained language models have shortcomings and limitations.
-Language models have limited real-world knowledge, can generate biased and factually incorrect text, may contain personal information, etc. They are also expensive to train and have a very heavy carbon footprint.
-It is important to understand the limitations of large pre-trained language models and put their success in context. - The LT markets are currently dominated by large non-EU actors, which do not address the specific needs of a multilingual Europe; Europe remains far behind, on account of market fragmentation, insufficient funding and legal barriers, thus hindering online commerce and communication.
-Europe does not fully exploit its enormous potential in LT. - LT currently only plays a rather subordinate role in the political agenda and public debate of the EU and most of its member states.
+- The LT markets are currently dominated by large non-EU actors, which do not address the specific needs of a multilingual Europe; Europe remains far behind, on account of market fragmentation, insufficient funding and legal barriers, thus hindering online commerce and communication.
+Europe does not fully exploit its enormous potential in LT. - LT currently only plays a rather subordinate role in the political agenda and public debate of the EU and most of its Member States.
 Secondary topics are too dominant in the public discussion (for example, dangers of deep fakes). - There is a general misconception and over-hyping of the actual AI and LT capabilities.
 AI is often perceived in a polarized fashion as either "magical" technology that can solve any problem, or as a threat for jobs and workers to be replaced by machines. - No common EU policy has been proposed to address the problem of language barriers. - GDPR/Copyright is a major barrier to the access and re-use of language resources, in competition with countries that adopt the "fair use" doctrine. - The Open Data Directive (2019/1024/EU) does not include language data as a high-value data category.
 Most of the data require extensive IPR clearing (to address Copyright and GDPR). - There is a lack of adequate LT policies and sustainability plans at the European and the different national levels to properly support European languages through LT.
-Only four of the 30 European countries studied have a dedicated LT national programme and only six have included LT funding through the AI national strategies. - Not all EU member states are official full members of the CLARIN European Research Infrastructure. - There is scarce and limited LT support for non-official EU languages. - No European LT association is represented in the new Data, AI and Robotics publicprivate partnership. - There is a lack of necessary resources (experts, HPC capabilities, etc.) compared to large US and Chinese IT corporations (Google, OpenAI, Facebook, Baidu, etc.) that lead the development of new LT systems.
-In particular, the "computing divide" between large firms and non-elite universities increases concerns around bias and fairness within AI technology, and presents an obstacle towards "democratizing" AI.

-- Compared to English, there are fewer LT resources and tools including language resources, annotated corpora, pre-trained language models, benchmark datasets, software libraries, etc. - There is an uneven distribution of resources (funding, open data, language resources, scientists, experts, computing facilities, IT companies, etc.) by country, region and language. - There is a weak open data sharing culture for many public stakeholders and SMEs. - The investment in AI does not reflect the real importance of LT. - There is a fragmented European market with an extremely large and varied base of more than 1000 SME companies that develop LT.
+Only four of the 30 European countries studied have a dedicated LT national programme and only six have included LT funding through the AI national strategies. - Not all EU Member States are official full members of the CLARIN European Research Infrastructure. - There is scarce and limited LT support for non-official EU languages. - No European LT association is represented in the new Data, AI and Robotics public-private partnership. - There is a lack of necessary resources (experts, HPC capabilities, etc.) compared to large US and Chinese IT corporations (Google, OpenAI, Facebook, Baidu, etc.) that lead the development of new LT systems.
+In particular, the "computing divide" between large firms and non-elite universities increases concerns around bias and fairness within AI technology, and presents an obstacle towards "democratizing" AI. - Compared to English, there are fewer LT resources and tools including language resources, annotated corpora, pre-trained language models, benchmark datasets, software libraries, etc. - There is an uneven distribution of resources (funding, open data, language resources, scientists, experts, computing facilities, IT companies, etc.) by country, region and language. - There is a weak open data sharing culture for many public stakeholders and SMEs. - The investment in AI does not reflect the real importance of LT. - There is a fragmented European market with an extremely large and varied base of more than 1000 SME companies that develop LT.
 Small to medium national technology companies have little capital and investment in LT capabilities.
-The markets are small for low-resource language speakers. - In many countries, there are weak links between academia and industry and insufficient effective mechanisms for knowledge transfer. - There is weak internationalization of R&D&I and innovation.
+The markets are small for low-resource language speakers.

+- In many countries, there are weak links between academia and industry and insufficient effective mechanisms for knowledge transfer. - There is weak internationalization of R&D&I and innovation.